LucianIudean/Life-on-Mars/README.md

 ## Technologies Used

-The Sleepy Tigers used the following technologies to create this project:
+Lucian Iudean used the following technologies to create this project:

 - HTML5
 - CSS3